-Unlike Microsoft Office, Google Docs is web-based, which makes it accessible from any computer with an Internet connection.
+Unlike Microsoft Office, Google Drive is web-based, which makes it accessible from any computer with an Internet connection.
 Google Apps also simplifies online collaboration by enabling groups of students or coworkers to share and work from the same copy of a document, spreadsheet, or presentation.

 View Sample Docs: